Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 “Your ankles, knees, and lower back aren’t used to the repetitive impact of running, so you can use cross-training to improve endurance without beating up your most vulnerable joints, muscles, and connective tissues.”

-The reason why cross-training helps prevent injuries is that the cardiovascular and muscular systems strengthen at a faster rate than our skeletal system.
+Cross-training helps prevent injuries because the cardiovascular and muscular systems strengthen at a faster rate than the skeletal system.

 Yes, cross-training is good for runners.